MeixuanEd/pystatsml/_sources/auto_gallery/ml_lab_face_recognition.rst.txt

     import numpy as np
     from time import time
     import matplotlib.pyplot as plt
+    import pandas as pd
+    import seaborn as sns

     from sklearn.model_selection import train_test_split
     from sklearn.model_selection import GridSearchCV